Grants

 Planning and Grants Committee

-The Council’s Planning and Grants Committee leads the distribution of funding each year from a budget of approximately $800,000 related to the five year state plan.
+The Council’s Planning and Grants Committee leads the distribution of funding each year for projects related to the five year state plan.
 The Council may grant funds to public entities, non-profit organizations or for-profit businesses through the following process:

 • The Council identifies its grant making priorities based on the five year state plan and available budget.